Flying School

 Is Learning to Fly Safe?

-Am I Insured when Flying with Almat Flying Academy?
+Am I Insured When Flying with Almat?

 Is Learning to Fly Difficult?